Phineapple18/GhostSpectator/README.md

 - hints displayed to Ghosts
 - command name, aliases, descripton and responses

-*IMPORTANT:* Make sure not to duplicate command names and/or aliases, if you translate them.
+*IMPORTANT:* If you translate command names and/or aliases (except subcommands), make sure not to duplicate them.

 ## Remote Admin Commands
 ### ghostspectator